 Cognitive Behavioral Play Therapy

-This type of therapy is designed for children who may have difficulty in verbally expressing their thoughts and feelings.
-Our therapists use play as a medium and help children explore their emotions, as well as develop healthier ways of coping.
+CBT is for children who may have difficulty in verbally expressing their thoughts and feelings.
+Our therapists use play as a medium and help children develop healthier ways of coping.

 Techniques of Cognitive Behavioral Play Therapy